sinzlab/datajoint-cleaner/README.md

 ### Other installation methods

-Install datajoint-cleaner into user site with `pip`:
+Install DataJoint-Cleaner into user site with `pip`:

 ```bash
 pip install --user datajoint-cleaner